PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 | Voice of Civic Engagement Award | To encourage more youth to take a stand in public hearings or on any community platforms. |
 | Youth Empowerment Award | To acknowledge those who step out to bring others to grow and excel with them. |

-### 3:00 pm - 4:00 pm Stay Strong -- Be Proactive and Engaged
+### 3:00 pm - 4:00 pm Stay Strong -- Be Proactive and Stay Engaged

 TBD